 Skip to content

 I believe in the power of story, and I believe in exploring inner landscapes, playing with the past, and looking at history and narrative with a fresh perspective.
-I work in oils, watercolors, and ceramics, frequently incorporating antique gilt frames and antique china (my lovely late mother had a charming antique shop); and I draw extensively on my academic background in art, history, and literature to create what I hope are timeless, romantic, intellectually thoughtful, and visually layered portraits of novelistic heroines and heroes.
+I work in oils, watercolors, and ceramics, often incorporating antique gilt frames and antique china; and I draw extensively on my academic background in art, history, and literature to create what I hope are timeless, romantic, thoughtful, cheerful, and visually layered portraits of novelistic heroines and heroes.

 And lots...
 And lots...
 Of lover's eyes...

 I’m the author-editor of Shakespeare & Me (Penguin) and Why We Read Jane Austen (Random House).
-I've just researched and written a wonderfully sumptuous art book, The Eye Art Book, and I'm currently painting the cheerful watercolors for the upcoming Illustrated Guide to Antiques.
+I've just researched and written The Eye Art Book, and I'm currently working on The Illustrated Guide to Antiques.

-I’ve lived in Paris, Lyon, London, New Haven, San Francisco, and West Hollywood, and my art assistant-mini-shih-tzu Agatha and I currently live in the hills of the Napa Valley, California.
-Read more about my studio-home in this article in Where Women Create.
+I’ve lived in Paris, Lyon, London, Cambridge, New Haven, San Francisco, and West Hollywood, and my art assistant-mini-shih-tzu Agatha and I currently live in the hills of the Napa Valley, California.